Build A T-Bucket

-Kit cars have a high turn-over rate.
+Unfinished kit cars have a high turn-over rate.
 If you're looking for a cost-effective T-bucket build, look for an abandoned project.
-Check the classified's often; some guys will start on a project then lose interest, or just want to get rid of it.
+Check the classified's often; some guys will start on a project then lose interest, or inherit one and just want to get rid of it.

-Most likely a purchase like this will include boxes of parts, which can often be gone through and unwanted parts sold.
+Very often, an abandoned project car will include boxes of parts, which can be gone through and unwanted parts sold.
 This will help bring the total project cost down.

 If you have the money, a T-bucket kit gives you a great head-start.
 Companies like Speedway have been offering these for years.
 Don't forget to add the shipping costs!

 T-Buckets aren't the most comfortable ride, but remember that hot rodding is about speed and style, not comfort.

 If you're a full-sized adult, say, six feet tall, 200+ pounds, a T-Bucket will be a tight squeeze.
 Most fiberglass buckets don't have doors, so getting in and out of one may be challenging.
 If you've never sat in one, I'd suggest going to a local car show and finding one.
 Explain to the owner that you're thinking of building a T-Bucket and ask if you could sit in theirs.
-He'll probably say yes.
+It worked for me.

 Register A T-Bucket